logo

 “You know, we’re so thankful for your willingness to spare our lives!” he assured me in an affected theatrical manner.
 “We really appreciate your courtesy, and to express our endless gratitude, we’ll let you pick the way you die.
 Basically, there are two options: Bob could crack your scull open with his knucks, or we could hang you upside down on that hook over there.
 Which one do you prefer?”

 He showed me the hook they used to suspend their boxing bag.
-Both choices he offered me seemed equally barbaric and unacceptable.
-It was also quite rude of him to make me choose such a thing.
-It almost felt like having a patient’s measurements taken for a funeral suit before sending him for surgery in the hospital!
+Both choices he offered seemed equally barbaric and unacceptable to me.
+It was also rude of him to make me choose such a thing.
+It almost felt like having the patient’s measurements taken for a funeral suit before sending him for surgery in the hospital.

 I turned my eyes away from the hook without saying anything and desperately started assessing my chances of survival.
-Soon I realized that there was nothing to assess at all.
+Soon, I realized that there was nothing to assess at all.
 My head was totally empty except for the trivial bluff that the police were waiting outside, ready for an assault, which they definitely wouldn’t buy.
-It seemed that the only thing I could do before dying here was at least know how I had died the previous time.
+It seemed that the only thing I could do before dying for a second time was at least know how I was killed the previous one.
 So I braced myself and asked them.

 “Wow!
 You’re really a sick son of a bitch, Mellrow!
 Do you realize that?
 You need to go to a psychiatrist!”
 Larry shook his bald head instead of giving me the answer.
 Bob, on his part, took my innocent question as an attempt to ridicule them, and he promptly came to me, wagging his knuckles in front of my eyes.